Frequently Asked Questions

-You must register in person with the UIS Office of Disability Services and present your documentation for determination of eligibility.
-During this process you will meet with a Disability Specialist who will discuss pertinent University policies, the documentation/accommodation process and available services.
-Once your documentation is approved, reasonable and appropriate accommodations will be decided for your classes.
+You must register with the UIS Office of Disability Services and provide your documentation for determination of eligibility.
+During this process you will meet with a Disability Specialist who will discuss pertinent University policies, the documentation/ adjustments process and available services.
+If you are an online student, you will correspond with your disability specialist via email and/or phone.
+Once your documentation is approved, reasonable and appropriate adjustments will be discussed and decided for your classes.

-To qualify as a person with a disability within UIS policies, in addition to being appropriately diagnosed with a particular condition, you must provide documentation that clearly substantiates, through diagnostic test data, significant, or below average limitations to your functioning.
-If the areas of functioning you consider weaknesses are within the average range of functioning compared to others your age, you may not be considered to have a disability and not eligible to receive disability-related accommodations.
+To qualify as a person with a disability within UIS policies, you must be diagnosed with a disability and provide appropriate documentation that justifies, thorough diagnostic tests, significant or below average limitations to your daily life functioning.
+If the areas of functioning you consider weaknesses are within the average range of functioning compared to others your age, you may not be considered to have a disability and not eligible to receive disability-related adjustments.

 - Admission to University of Illinois Springfield is based upon an applicant meeting published admission criteria of the University without regard to any disability.